-Editor's note: This clause lists impacts to services and interfaces.

 This solution is for Key Issue #14: NWDAF-assisted application detection.

 To differentiate an application traffic handling, the first step is to distinguish application traffic from other traffics.
 In 5G network, an application can be distinguished by a set of packet headers (SDFs) or application IDs.
 The most common approach to detect traffic is a set of packet headers, which usually contains source and destination address.
 The application ID can be used for referring the UPF's specific application detection filter.
 For managing detection information associated with application IDs, AF may provide PFDs according to clause 4.18 of TS 23.502 [3] to update application detection filter information.
 A PFD contents could contain flow description (service-side 3-tuple), URL, and domain name/protocol information.
 When an AF deliver PFD to NEF (PFDF), it will be distributed to SMFs and UPFs to enable flow detection according to clause 5.8.2 of TS 23.501 [2].